cmrust/configure-hadoop-raspi/README.md

 A great resource for understanding Hadoop setups: http://bradhedlund.com/2011/09/10/understanding-hadoop-clusters-and-the-network/

-This tutorial is mostly based on the following blog post: http://blog.ittoby.com/2013/08/starting-small-set-up-hadoop-compute.html
+This tutorial is mostly based on the efforts of the following blog post: http://blog.ittoby.com/2013/08/starting-small-set-up-hadoop-compute.html